nguyaniv/traveler/README.md

-# About this project:
+# About this project: (still in Development)

 ## Main Features:
 - Watch Iceland map colored
 - Getting know most popular attractions in Iceland.
-- Plan a complex route with or without optimized feature
+- Plan a complex route with or without optimized feature.
+- Leave a review to let us know if you like the route.
 ## Tech:

+- Firebase-fireStore
-- react
+- React
-- redux-toolkit with hooks,
+- Redux-toolkit with hooks,
 - react-google-maps/api
 - SASS

 ## Testing
 Testing with jest and testing library.